Antoine Martinet: Early years

 Antoine Martinet was born into an impoverished family in Beaufortain which at that time was administered as part of Queige.
-He proved a scholarly child: he undertook religious studies locally and was then was sent on to the "Collège royal" (as it was known at that time) in Chambéry.
+He proved a scholarly child: he undertook religious studies locally and was then sent on to the "Collège royal" (as it was known at that time) in Chambéry.
 After three years of instruction he won the institution's first prize in Rhetoric.
 The judgment was also made (and repeated) that a dissertation which he produced on Philosophy was of a quality to be expected from a professor rather than from a pupil.
 Picked out for ecclesiastical advancement by Archbishop Joseph de Montfalcon du Cengle, he was then transferred to the great seminary at Moûtiers where he studied for two years.

 Martinet was ordained a priest on 19 September 1789, and then for six months given charge over the little parish of Saint-Paul, a short distance to the north of Chambéry.
 He then returned to the side of the archbishop, to whom he became, in the words of at least two sources, [personal] secretary, theologian and confidant.
 He combined these duties with a professorship in Theology and the position of "préfet" at the important college in Moûtiers where he introduced several improvements.